cvmfs-contrib/cvmfs-tutorial-2021/docs/03_stratum1_proxies.md

 The Apache web server will be listening internally on port 8080, while the Squid proxy will be set up to listen (externally) on port 80 and 8000.
-Port 80 is of course the default HTTP port, and port 8000 is a somewhat de facto standard commonly used for CVMFS stratum 1 servers.
+Port 80 is the default HTTP port, and port 8000 is a somewhat de facto standard commonly used for CernVM-FS Stratum 1 servers.

 #### Apache configuration